shunichironomura/git-push-check/README.md

 ![Crates.io Version](https://img.shields.io/crates/v/git-push-check)
 ![Crates.io License](https://img.shields.io/crates/l/git-push-check)

-A CLI tool to check if HEAD is pushed to remote
+A CLI tool to check if HEAD is pushed to remote.

+> [!TIP]
+> This is only my personal project.
+Depending on your needs, running `git branch -r --contains HEAD` or `git tag --contains HEAD` and checking if the output contains the remote branch or tag may be enough.

 ## Installation